Eikkojt/PartyGui/README.md

 (OPTIONAL) Number of chunks is how many binary chunks you want the download split into.
 The default is 1 and shouldn't be changed unless you know what you're doing.

-(OPTIONAL) Number of threads is how many concurrent connections to download a file with.
+(OPTIONAL) Number of threads/connections is how many concurrent connections to download a file with.
 Default is 8.
 Any number above 8 causes increasingly quick ratelimiting, so changing this number is strongly unadvised.

 Output directory is pretty self explanatory.
 Keep in mind a subfolder will be created here with the scraped's creators username.